What do we mean by wound and pressure care supports?

 • a person or equipment to help you move.

-If you need help with wounds you should talk to your doctor first.
+You may need a specialist medical, nursing, or allied health professional to help look after your wounds and pressure care.
+If you need help with wounds, you should talk to your doctor first.
 They can link you to health services that are paid for through Medicare.
-You can continue to access health services from Medicare, even when you are a NDIS participant.
+You can continue to access health services from Medicare, even when you’re an NDIS participant.

 Learn more about the help you can get through the health system or other services.